Official UN Peacekeeping Operations Portal

 Yes, qualifying UN peacekeeping personnel who have been notified of being matched with a child through an approved adoption agency are eligible for up to 21 days of non-chargeable adoption leave, provided they are not already taking paternity leave.

-Ready to Start Your Adoption Leave?
+Ready to Apply for Adoption Leave?

-support@miliatry.com
++13105079391 support@miliatry.com